Muskies can't survive Prairie in season-ending loss

 “But that was a big loss for us mentally, and it showed in the second set.”

-To her credit, Seaman would return in the second set and gut out a five-kill effort.
+Seaman returned in the second set and gutted out a five-kill effort.

 But the flow between junior setter Avery Schroeder and Seman, Jansen, Swift and Annie Zillig wasn’t the same after the early run.